kendricng/bay-area-houses/README.md

 ## Discussion and Feedback

-For any questions, comments, and feedback on this repository, both technical and non-technical, feel free to reach out to me at Twitter via my handle [@KendricNg](https://twitter.com/KendricNg).
+For any questions, comments, and feedback on this repository, both technical and non-technical, feel free to reach out to me at Twitter [@KendricNg](https://twitter.com/KendricNg).